Skip to main content

 • After 24 hours, gently rinse with warm salt water (1 tsp salt in 8 oz water) after meals and before bed

-• Resume gentle brushing of other teeth, being very careful around the extraction site
+• Resume gentle brushing of your other teeth, staying careful around the extraction site

-• Do not use alcohol-based mouthwash for 7 days — it irritates healing tissue
+• No alcohol-based mouthwash for 7 days.
+It irritates healing tissue.

 Activity Restrictions

-• Avoid strenuous exercise, heavy lifting, or bending over for 72 hours
+• No hard exercise, heavy lifting, or bending over for 72 hours

-• No smoking or vaping for at least 72 hours (ideally 7–14 days) — dramatically increases dry socket risk
+• No smoking or vaping for at least 72 hours, and ideally 7 to 14 days.
+It greatly raises your dry socket risk.

-• No alcohol consumption for 48 hours, especially if taking pain medication
+• No alcohol for 48 hours, especially if you are taking pain medication

 ⚠️